 Anyways, I believe that sleep is essential to our brain (a few years ago I did quite a lot of research on that topic.
 For example, a great book that I read about the brain that mentions sleep was Brain Rules: 12 Principles for Surviving and Thriving at Work, Home, and School by John Medina).
-The best part is that even when we sleep, then our MIND KEEPS WORKING and sometimes finds the solutions that we are looking for.
+The best part is that even when we sleep, then our MIND KEEPS WORKING.
+Sometimes it even finds the solutions that we are looking for.
 It organizes our thoughts and makes connections.
 Why else some people wake up in the middle of the night with a new good idea.
 (I’m sure you all know that).

 It’s a simple but still powerful way to boost my creative side.
 Some music moves some parts of the brain for creative thinking.
 When I need to focus, then I even like to hear nature sounds on Spotify.
 I know that sounds weird but sometimes bird or rain sounds help me focus for a longer period.

 I’m always amazed, how much good a glass of water, a quick shower or a long bath can do.
-It gives me that something to clear my mind and get back my focus when I have been sitting in front of the screen for too long, then my brain feels foggy.
+It gives me that something to clear my mind and get back my focus.
+The problem is that when I have been sitting in front of the screen for too long, then my brain feels foggy.
 Even though I feel like I don’t want to drink water, then once I do, I feel so much better.